sagabob/TodoListAppTdp/README.md

 **Explanation on technical decisions**

 - Auth is intentionally simple (demo email/password from config), but follows a real SPA pattern: JWT for authenticated calls, stored in an httpOnly cookie with Secure/SameSite settings appropriate for development and production.
 - MediatR with CQRS separates reads and writes into focused handlers, keeping controllers thin and making the API easier to extend (e.g. toward vertical slices per feature).
+The pipeline style also allows us to inject other behaviors such as validation or logging.
 - The Result pattern handles expected business failures (such as not found) without exceptions; controllers map these to HTTP status codes.
 Unexpected errors are handled globally via ASP.NET Core exception handling and ProblemDetails for a consistent error format.

 ### Frontend — `Frontend/todo-web`